minimaxir/gpt-3-experiments/examples/README.md

 - `onceuponatime`: Text generated from the "Once upon a time" demo prompt.
 - `unicorn`: Text generated from OpenAI's GPT-2 unicorn example.
 - `recycling`: Text generated from OpenAI's GPT-2 anti-recycling example.
+- `gpt-3`: Text generated from the GPT-3 announcement itself.